locoframework/loco-rails/README.md

 This class is generated when you run `loco:install` generator.

-The `received_signal` instance method is called automatically for each message sent by front-end clients.
+The `received_message` instance method is called automatically for each message sent by front-end clients.
 2 arguments are passed:

 1. a hash with resources that are able to sign-in to your app.
 You define them as `loco_permissions` inside `ApplicationCable::Connection` class.
 The keys of this hash are lowercase class names of signed-in resources and the values are the instances themselves.